Dubthach maccu Lugair: Biography

 There are also three other poems of his preserved in the Book of Leinster.
 These have been published with a translation by O'Curry in his Manuscript Materials of Irish History.
 They relate to the wars and triumphs of Enna Cennselach and his son Crimthann, both kings of Leinster.
 That these poems were written after his conversion to Christianity appears from the following: "It was by me an oratory was first built and a stone cross".
 The passage of greatest interest in these poems is that in which he says: "It was I that gave judgment between Lóegaire and Patrick".
 The gloss on this explains: "It was upon Nuadu Derg, the son of Niall [brother of Lóegaire], who killed Odhran, Patrick's charioteer, this judgment was given".

 The story is told in the introduction to the Senchus Mor, By order of Lóegaire, Odhran, one of St. Patrick's followers, was killed by Nuadu in order to try whether the saint would carry out his own teaching of forgiveness of injuries.
 St. Patrick appealing for redress was permitted to choose a judge, and selected Dubthach, who found himself in a difficult position as a Christian administering a pagan law.
 "Patrick then (quoting St. Matthew 10:20) blessed his mouth and the grace of the Holy Ghost alighted on his utterance", and he pronounced, in a short poem which is preserved in the Senchus Mor, the decision that "Nuadu should be put to death for his crime, but his soul should be pardoned and sent to heaven".
 This (it is stated) was "a middle course between forgiveness and retaliation".
 After this sentence "Patrick requested the men of Ireland" to come to one place to hold a conference with him.
 The result was the appointment of a committee of nine to revise the laws.
 It was composed of three kings, three bishops, and three professors of literature, poetry, and law.
 Chief among the latter was Dubthach.

-It became his duty to give an historical retrospect, and in doing so Dubthach exhibited "all the judgments of true nature which the Holy Ghost had spoken from the first occupation of this island down to the reception of the faith.
+It became his duty to give a historical retrospect, and in doing so Dubthach exhibited "all the judgments of true nature which the Holy Ghost had spoken from the first occupation of this island down to the reception of the faith.
 What did not clash with the word of God in the written law and in the New Testament and with the consciences of believers was confirmed in the laws of the brehons by Patrick and by the ecclesiastics and chieftains of Ireland.
 This is the Senchus Mor."
-It was completed 441 AD, and is supposed to have been suggested by the revision of the Roman laws by Theodosius the younger.
-It was put into metrical form by Dubthach as an aid to memory, and accordingly the older parts appear to be in a rude metre.
+It was completed in 441 AD and is supposed to have been suggested by the revision of the Roman laws by Theodosius the younger.
+It was put into metrical form by Dubthach as an aid to memory, and accordingly, the older parts appear to be in a rude metre.
 The work was known by various names, The Law of Patrick, Noifis, or The Knowledge of Nine, but more generally as the Senchus Mor.